ShihYLin/ag-informatics-seminar/7-communicating-data/README.md

 _For each resource provided, create a <1 paragraph summary.]_

+1. The Art of Data Visualization

+    Three things you have to inform your design always: The first, you as a designer.
+What you have to say, and what you want to communicate?
+The second, the reader.
+They may not have any idea about your data, and may have their own bias or assumptions.
+The third one is the data.
+What it has to say and how that informs the truth?
+A successful infographic should be able to communicate a complicated data into a way that many people can understand.

+2.

 ## Summary of Key Takeaways from the Materials

 _4-5 key takeways, a few sentences to one paragraph each_